Learn how Vena reduces budgeting, reporting, and analysis times by 50%.

 If you’ve run headcount planning models and come up short on skills with your existing staff, it might be time to consider changing up your work model to close the gaps.

 Looking at LinkedIn job postings alone, workers want more remote jobs than are available.
-As of October 2022, 50% of total applications are submitted for remote jobs, while those jobs only amount to 15% of listings.
+As of January 2024, 46% of total applications are submitted for remote jobs, while those jobs only amount to 10% of listings.
+And 21% of job seekers cite "flexible working arrangements" as motivation for seeking a new job.
 Companies can gain exposure to top applicants from nonlocal markets by swapping to a remote-first work model.

 In addition to accessing a wider talent pool, remote work can help reduce the cost of employee turnover by increasing job satisfaction.